platformio/platformio-docs/core/userguide/cmd_ci.rst

 .. option::
     --exclude

-Exclude directories and/-or files from :option:`platformio ci --build-dir`.
-The path must be relative to PlatformIO project within :option:`platformio ci --build-dir`.
+Exclude directories and/-or files from :option:`pio ci --build-dir`.
+The path must be relative to PlatformIO project within :option:`pio ci --build-dir`.

 For example, exclude from project ``src`` directory: